khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

             - to substitute the actual _unevaluated_ parameter for each occurence of the formal parameter
         - Lazy evaluation:
             - evaluate the actual parameter when the argument is _first_ needed and then store its value for whenever it is subsequently needed.

+## Haskell: Bindings and Scope
+A Haskell program is a collection of modules.
+One of these modules is call MAIN and one of its components must be a function called main.

+Inside a module we may define constants, types and functions.
+These can be in any order so a function can be defined in terms of another function define later in the module.
+Functions can be directly or mutually recursive.

+Inside a block expression we can define constants and functions whose scope is the block expression.
+We cannot define types inside a block expression.

 ## Haskell: Higher Order Functions
 A function that has functional parameters or functional results.